mja2637/Sonata/readme.txt

 2 WEAPONS
 Weapons in Sonata are divided into 3 categories (Kinetic, Laser, Missile) and 2 classes (Racial, Generic).
 Within each category and class, there are 4 power levels (with some exceptions).

-A star (*) indicates a prototype weapon not normally available in stores.

 Kinetic Weapons:
 KW map to the "shot" type weapons/non-beam lasers of vanilla FTL.
 Good at breaching.